Boulton and Watt beam engine – the museum experience

 Travel fiddles

-Posted by jerry on June 21st, 2007 — Posted in Journal, Music, Travel
+Posted by Jerry on June 21st, 2007 — Posted in Journal, Music, Travel

 Travel fiddles are not new.
 Dancing masters of the 17th century needed a portable instrument that could be played in homes in order to teach dancing to young ladies and gentlemen.
 So the problem of portability has always been an issue.
 In these days of air travel, a compact travel instrument is a useful item.
 There are several modern ‘backpackers’ guitars and mandolins, and very few backpackers fiddles or violins.